Decameron Nights

-Decameron Nights is a 1953 anthology Technicolor film based on three tales from The Decameron by Giovanni Boccaccio, specifically the ninth and tenth tales of the second day and the ninth tale of the third.
-It stars Joan Fontaine and, as Boccaccio, Louis Jourdan.
+Decameron Nights (also known as Tres Historias De Amor) is a 1953 British-American anthology Technicolor film directed by Hugo Fregonese and starring Joan Fontaine and Louis Jourdan.
+It was written by George Oppenheimer based on three tales from The Decameron by Giovanni Boccaccio, specifically the ninth and tenth tales of the second day and the ninth tale of the third.

 Plot

-In the mid-fourteenth century, Boccaccio seeks his true love, the recently widowed Fiametta (Joan Fontaine), and finds that she has fled Florence, plague-ridden and being sacked by an invading army, for a villa in the countryside with several female companions.
+In the mid-fourteenth century, Boccaccio seeks his true love, the recently widowed Fiametta, and finds that she has fled Florence, plague-ridden and being sacked by an invading army, for a villa in the countryside with several female companions.
 When he shows up, Fiametta does not want to invite him to stay, but her friends, bored and lacking male companionship, override her.
 To entertain the ladies (and further his courtship of Fiametta), Boccaccio tells stories of the pursuit of love.

-Bartolomea (Fontaine) is frustrated by her marriage to the wealthy, much older Ricciardo (Godfrey Tearle).
+Bartolomea is frustrated by her marriage to the wealthy, much older Ricciardo.
 The latter's strong belief in astrology dictates how they live.
 One day, the stars are favorable for fishing, but pirates capture the ladies.
-Their captain, Paganino (Jourdan), releases all but Bartolomea.
+Their captain, Paganino, releases all but Bartolomea.
 He demand a 50,000 gold florin ransom to be paid at Majorca.
 By the time Ricciardo shows up, however, Bartolomea has fallen in love with the pirate.
-She denies knowing Ricciardo and, when he is unable to answer a simple question about her, Paganino's friend, the Governor of Majorca (Eliot Makeham), orders Ricciardo to pay a fine for his lies: 50,000 florins.
+She denies knowing Ricciardo and, when he is unable to answer a simple question about her, Paganino's friend, the Governor of Majorca, orders Ricciardo to pay a fine for his lies: 50,000 florins.
 Paganino and Bartolomea get married, and he promises to give up piracy.

 Fiametta is not amused by the "moral" of the story, but the others beg Boccaccio for another.
 Instead, Fiametta decides to recount a more uplifting tale, to her friends' disappointment.

-Giulio (Jourdan) goads Bernabo (Tearle) into betting on the virtue of his wife Ginevra (Fontaine).
+Giulio goads Bernabo into betting on the virtue of his wife Ginevra.
 Giulio wagers that he can seduce Ginevra within a month.
-However, Giulio merely bribes the woman's maid Nerina (Binnie Barnes) into letting him hide in her mistress's bedchamber.
+However, Giulio merely bribes the woman's maid Nerina into letting him hide in her mistress's bedchamber.
 Later, while Ginevra sleeps, he steals her locket and cuts off a lock of her hair, noticing as he does so a birthmark on her shoulder.
 When Giulio provides all three as "proof", Bernabo pays up.
 He then recruits two assassins to do away with his wife.
 The killers are discomfited by Ginevra's lack of fear and let her go.